Glen Coffee: Comeback

 On April 21, 2017, Coffee was officially reinstated by the NFL and was subsequently released by the San Francisco 49ers who still owned his player rights.
 Coffee announced his intentions to play in The Spring League Showcase on July 15, 2017.

-Coffee returned to the University of Alabama to finish his college degree and is now an assistant coach with the running backs for Nick Saban's coaching staff.
+Coffee returned to the University of Alabama to finish his college degree and worked as an assistant coach with the running backs for Nick Saban's coaching staff.

 Military service

 Coffee subsequently enlisted in the U.S. Army in February 2013 to become a paratrooper.

 In June 2013, Coffee graduated from United States Army Airborne School.
 He trained as a paratrooper, and was assigned to the 6th Ranger Training Battalion.
 He reached the rank of Specialist (E-4) and served as an airborne infantryman.